mothenjoyer69/bc250-documentation/README.md

       [ VCC  CS  MISO  ? ]
          ^
       ```
 - VRAM allocation is configured within: ``Chipset -> GFX Configuration -> GFX Configuration``.
 Set ``Integrated Graphics Controller`` to forced, and ``UMA Mode`` to  ``UMA_SPECIFIED``, and set the VRAM limit to your desired size.
-512MB appears to be the best for general APU use.
+512MB is best for general APU use.
 You will have a worse experience overall with a 4/12 split, outside of specific circumstances.
 Credit to [Segfault](https://github.com/TuxThePenguin0)
 - Many of the newly exposed settings are untested, and could either do nothing, or completely obliterate you and everyone else within a 100km radius.
 Or maybe they work fine.
 Be careful, though.
-     - There are a number of firmware images floating around with "everything unlocked!".
-Be very, very cautious of using these.
 - Note: If your board shipped with P4.00G (or any other BIOS revision that modified the memory split) you may need to fully clear the firmware settings as it can apparently get a little stuck.
 Removing the coin cell and using the CLR_CMOS header should suffice.

 ## NCT6686 SuperIO
 - In order for ``lm-sensors`` to recognize the chip (ID ``0xd441``), you must load the nct6683 driver.
 You can so via ``modprobe nct6683 force=true`` or by adding ``options nct6683 force=true`` to ``/etc/modprobe.d/sensors.conf``, and ``nct6683``to ``/etc/modules-load.d/99-sensors.conf`` and regenerate your initramfs.